Saudi Arabia says new oil cuts show teamwork with Russia is strong

 Saudi Arabia and Russia, the world's biggest oil exporters, deepened oil supply cuts on Monday in an effort to send prices higher.

 Yet the move only briefly lifted the market.
-On Wednesday, benchmark Brent futures LCOc1 were down more than 1% at $75.30 per barrel, lower than the $80-$100 per barrel than most OPEC nations need to balance their budgets.
+On Wednesday, benchmark Brent futures LCOc1almost flat at $76.30 per barrel as of 1440 GMT, remaining below the $80-$100 per barrel that most OPEC nations need to balance their budgets.

 OPEC says it does not have a price target and is seeking to have a balanced oil market to meet the interests of both consumers and producers.